Create a corporate identity and comprehensive marketing strategy for a last-mile delivery mobile app in Prague.

 Logo, colours and fonts

 The mamto brand name is good on its own and sounds good in any sentence - "30 minutes and mamto".
 After a few prototypes, I decided to use the name as the logo and embellish it a bit to emphasize the dynamics, since mamto is all about express delivery.
 The shortened logo I designed was simple.
+For the "garish" brand, I chose a color combination that no other brand in the country was using - garish purple and bold yellow.
+You won't normally find purple (except for Milka) and for Mamma it perfectly fulfills its purpose - it will immediately hit the eye.
+Then I chose a well-balanced, easy-to-read sans serif font.
+The characters have thin, uniform stroke widths that work well for both text and headings.

 Mobile app

 Next, I dove into the UI/UX of the mámto mobile app.
 I had colors, fonts and a vision for the look and feel of the app.
 I used the primary (purple) color everywhere, for better brand recognition; I decided to keep the secondary (yellow) color to a minimum of elements (onboarding and logo color on a purple background) so as not to distract from the primary, blatant purple.
+All elements of the mobile app were large, bold, rounded and with barely visible shadows.

 Other

 Thanks to Webflow, I had almost unlimited creative possibilities.
 I used the primary color everywhere on the landing page and decorated the entire site with animations, round elements and emoji.
+In online and offline graphics the combination of purple and yellow looked beautiful and fulfilled its purpose - it attracted eyes.

 Marketing